apache/mxnet/docs/tutorials/gluon/mnist.md

 )
 ```

-#### Train the network
+#### Training

-Training the network requires a way to tell how well the network currently fits the training data, or how badly, expressed as a "loss" value, as it is customary in optimization.
+Training the network requires a way to tell how well the network currently fits the training data.
+Following common practice in optimization, this quality of fit is expressed through a *loss value* (also referred to as badness-of-fit or data discrepancy), which the algorithm then tries to minimize by adjusting the weights of the model.

-Ideally, in a classification task, we would use the prediction inaccuracy, i.e., the fraction of incorrectly classified samples, to guide the training to a lower value.
+Ideally, in a classification task, we would like to use the prediction inaccuracy, i.e., the fraction of incorrectly classified samples, to guide the training to a lower value.
 Unfortunately, inaccuracy is a poor choice for training since it contains almost no information that can be used to update the network parameters (its gradient is zero almost everywhere).
 As a better behaved proxy for inaccuracy, the [softmax cross-entropy loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss) is a popular choice.
 It has the essential property of being minimal for the correct prediction, but at the same time, it is everywhere differentiable with nonzero gradient.

-We only use [accuracy](https://mxnet.incubator.apache.org/api/python/metric/metric.html#mxnet.metric.Accuracy) to monitor the training progress, since it is more intuitively interpretable.
+The [accuracy](https://mxnet.incubator.apache.org/api/python/metric/metric.html#mxnet.metric.Accuracy) metric is still useful for monitoring the training progress, since it is more intuitively interpretable than a loss value.

 ```python
 metric = mx.metric.Accuracy()
 loss_function = gluon.loss.SoftmaxCrossEntropyLoss()
 ```

-Typically, the training is run until convergence, which means that further iterations will not improve the result any more, and that the network has probably learned a good set of model parameters from the train data.
+Typically, the training is run until convergence, which means that further iterations will no longer lead to improvements of the loss function, and that the network has probably learned a good set of model parameters from the train data.
-For the purpose of this tutorial, we only loop 10 times over the entire dataset; one such pass over the data is usually called an *epoch*.
+For the purpose of this tutorial, we only loop 10 times over the entire dataset.
+One such pass over the data is usually called an *epoch*.

 The following steps are taken in each `epoch`:

 - Get a minibatch of `inputs` and `labels` from the `train_loader`.
 - Feed the `inputs` to the network, producing `outputs`.
-- Compute the minibatch loss value by comparing `outputs` to `labels`.
+- Compute the minibatch `loss` value by comparing `outputs` to `labels`.
-- Backpropagate the gradients to update the network parameters.
+- Backpropagate the gradients to update the network parameters by calling `loss.backward()`.
 - Print the current accuracy over the training data, i.e., the fraction of correctly classified training examples.

 ```python